November 11, 2010

 The Tecate Brewery

-The views from the summit of Tecate were awesome, and we could peer right down into Mexico.
+The views from the summit of Tecate were awesome, peering right down into Mexico.
 We were even able to pick out the Tecate brewery, very cool.
 We snapped a few shots and started back down at 12:10pm, passing one border patrol agent, and settled back in to the comfort of our vehicle.
-We drove back out to the highway, passing another 3 or 4 border patrol agents, and were on our merry way.
-Having been stopped by border patrol agents a few times on other near-border excursions, I was surprised that we hadn’t been questioned at all on this trip.
-I suspected though, that once one agent realized we were hikers, the rest of the team was notified via radio and left us alone.
+We drove back out to the highway, passing another 3 or 4 border patrol agents, and continued on our merry way.
+Having been stopped by border patrol agents a few times on other near-border excursions, I was surprised we hadn’t been questioned at all on this trip.

 Tecate5